flarum/docs/docs/composer.md

 You'll need to use Composer over the  **C**ommand-**l**ine **i**nterface (CLI).
 Be sure you can access your server over **S**ecure **Sh**ell (SSH).

-Once you have composer installed, you should be able to run composer commands in your SSH terminal via `composer COMMAND`.
+Once you have Composer installed, you should be able to run Composer commands in your SSH terminal via `composer COMMAND`.

 ::: Optimizations
 After most commands, you'll want to run `composer dump-autoload -a`.
 Essentially, this caches PHP files so they run faster.